Adobe Limits Software Version Downloads, Incl. Some Direct Links

 Adobe’s changes to download availability also affected CS tools, even those with perpetual licenses.
 First off, note that perpetual products are not subject to the “unauthorized” issue, even though older releases like CS6 were officially discontinued (EOL) years ago.

 So perpetual users are still able to utilize their software.
 But for those who purchased CS perpetual licenses and need or want to access installer downloads, the options have changed.
-It used to be that public-facing direct download links were available for versions like CS4, CS5, and CS5.5, but these have pretty much been taken down.
+Historically, there have been public-facing direct download links available for versions like CS4, CS5, and CS5.5.

 Now, instead, if you purchased the software directly from Adobe (via an Electronic Software Download), then the company says an installer download should be available under your account by using the process listed in “Find Downloaded Apps and Files” or “Download Older Versions of Adobe Apps.”